 It remains a principal aim of the Group to grow through acquisition.
 Acquisitions are being sought throughout Europe and the Group will invest at prices where an adequate return is envisaged by the Board.
-In the year under review the Group has consolidated its presence in Belgium, the Netherlands and the UK with the acquisitions of service contracts from 15 smaller well established businesses for integration into the Group's existing subsidiaries.
-In addition, with the acquisition of One Protect in France and Ludwig in Germany, the Group has expanded its business into two new countries.
+In the year under review the Group has consolidated its presence in the Netherlands, Germany and the UK with the acquisitions of service contracts from nine smaller well-established businesses for integration into the Group's existing subsidiaries.
+In addition, the Group has taken a 75% interest in a further business in the United Kingdom which will allow us to bring in house a partner with which we have previously subcontracted.